Battleships Forever: Gameplay

 Players can embark on a single-player campaign, play four different scenarios, or use a free-form "sandbox" gameplay mode.
 The game is played in 2D, with ships designed using raster graphics that resemble vector graphics.
 Battleships Forever has no resource management, and play centers on the positioning of ships to attain the best tactical solutions.
 The campaign begins with the player being issued a single ship, with more ships being added both during and between missions.
 Several grouped warships can be commanded at once, or individual turrets can be selected and issued attack commands.
 All, even the smallest ships, are separated into sections, each of which can be individually targeted and destroyed.
 The ships are separated into 3 categories: patrol craft (or frigates), destroyers, and battleships.
 Patrol craft tend to be small, with only 2 sections, and fast with 2-3 weapons and little to no defense.
 Destroyers are larger, 4-8 section craft with some active and passive defenses, but tend to focus on firepower.

 Battleships are highly specialized, with some acting as massive mobile shields for other vessels and others as heavy assault ships, able to focus comparatively huge amounts of firepower on a single target or multiple targets.
 One of the larger battleships, the Cronus, also carries a flux projector, which allow players to draw their own defense layout within set parameters using their mouse.
 Among other modules with special functions are several kinds of 'deflectors', which can render sections of ships invulnerable.
 Some defensive ships can also intercept and destroy enemy fire with their own weapons.
 Since ships are constructed from individual sections, if one section is destroyed the ship can continue to function.
 A ship editor is included with the game, which allows the player to design custom ships, which can be uploaded to the developer's website to share with other players.
 These ships can be used with the game's various 'skirmish' scenarios in place of the normally available selection of vessels (though any scores attained through the use of this feature are not valid and cannot be uploaded to the high score database), or spawned within the 'sandbox', which includes a number of special options not available in the other game modes, such as the ability to spawn asteroids, meteors, and powerups, or to destroy ships at ease.

 Development

 Battleships Forever was created by Singaporean Sean "th15" Chan, using the free Game Maker software.
 The later releases have also been developed by community members of the Battleships Forever forums, mainly the largely expanded ShipMaker 4.0.
-Latest release happened in 2009 with version 0.9d, since then development is dormant, no support is provided anymore.
+Latest release happened in 2009 with version 0.9d, since then development is dormant and no support is provided anymore.
 Successor plans of the author did not materialize.
 Despite the years long dormancy, the author refrained from taking help offers and refused to open up the development and source code to the community.